topepo/caret/README.md

 # Classification and Regression Training

-Misc functions for training and plotting classification and regression models
+Misc functions for training and plotting classification and regression models.
+Detailed documentation at http://topepo.github.io/caret/index.html

 ## Install the current release from CRAN:
 ```r